StevenSong-sTs/PDF-Tailor/README.md

 ## Aesthetics Improvements:
 - [x] Design a logo
+- [ ] Adjust the logo color based on the selected system theme
 - [ ] Design a Test Logo
 - [ ] Redesign the HiFi wire frame to include all the planed aesthetics improvements
 - [ ] Add logo to the title